 - Tip for entering Owner Information: Entities with numerous partners can select “Download Owner Information Spreadsheet” to enter owner information and percentage of ownership.
 Once downloaded, save the file.
 Then use the Import Tab to load the table in the credit claim.
 For future claims you can modify the spreadsheet as needed (i.e. adding/deleting partners or changing ownership percentage).

 - Attachments – attach all Form KRCCs to be distributed to owners of the project.
 The credit claim will not be processed without the owners’ Form K-RCCs.

 Upon submission of the above information, ADOR will review and a web notification is sent to the project entity notifying the approval status of the claim request.
+Note!
+If the project entity has a loss year, the Form KRCCs are not required and will not be processed by ALDOR.
 If approved, each member of the project entity will receive a letter from the department detailing the procedures on how to claim the credit on their respective returns.
 Depending on the type of entity, the letter will include the following information: